The Key to Home Education

 Instead of perfect plans, there is the grace of God, the benefits of good habits, and the consistency of showing up every day to be with your kids as they learn.
 Be with them as they grow.
 Give them new challenges and help them set new goals, slowly increasing their skill level from that of a child to that of an adult in all areas.

 You don’t have to work all the time.
 You can take breaks, adjust assignments, and change plans.
 The 180 days required by the Oklahoma Constitution only make up about half a year.
-But if you show up for that half the year, you’ll make great progress, and so will your kids.
+But if you show up for that half the year, you’ll make significant progress, and so will your kids.

 The key to successful homeschooling is consistency.
 Just keep moving forward.